AhmetZamanis/KaggleStoreSales/ReportPart1.md

   average models (MA)**.

-  - An AR model of **order p** uses the linear combination of **past p values** of a series as predictors, to forecast its future values.
+  - An AR model of **order p** uses the linear combination of **past p values** of a series as its own predictors, to forecast its future values.

   - A MA model of **order q** performs regression on the **past q forecast errors** of a series to forecast its future values.
 It can